notleowang/notleowang/README.md

 </div>

 <div>
-    <p>I am currently learning front-end (HTML & CSS) and back-end (Ruby) website development tools so that I can create my own website to showcase some sort of portfolio.</p>
+    <p>I am currently learning front-end (HTML & CSS) and back-end (Ruby & JavaScript) website development tools so that I can create my own website to showcase some sort of portfolio.</p>
 </div>

 <br>